 Most commonly, we make a small incision under the chin and divide the muscle low in the neck.
 We then use sutures to sew the muscle tight in a corset fashion under the chin in order to improve bands of muscle in the neck and to provide long-lasting improvements.
 We may also remove fatty tissue from the neck at the same time.
 A platysmaplasty can also be performed in some patients as a stand-alone procedure or in conjunction with neck liposuction.

 Is a neck lift painful?

 Patients should feel no pain during surgery.
 While a neck lift can be performed under local anesthesia, this tends to be less pleasant for most patients.
-We generally perform neck lifts under deep intravenous (IV) sedation, but can also perform these procedures under a deep general anesthesia or a light oral sedation, all supplemented with local anesthesia.
+We generally perform neck lifts under deep intravenous (IV) sedation, but can also perform these procedures under deep general anesthesia or light oral sedation, all supplemented with local anesthesia.

 There is very little pain after a neck lift procedure.
 Most patients require very little if any pain medication post-operatively.
 After a neck lift, most patients will feel tight and will have some numbness.

 What can I expect after a neck lift?
 What is the downtime and recovery after a neck lift?

 Patients can usually expect to have some degree of bruising and swelling after a neck lift procedure, and this can last from 1-2 weeks in most cases.
 Many patients are back into most of their normal routines within 7-10 days, but patients should avoid strenuous activities for 2 weeks after surgery.
 In some cases, we may ask you to avoid driving for a certain period of time during neck lift recovery in order to avoid turning the neck.

 In order to get your best neck lift results, it is important to follow your surgeon’s post-surgical care instructions as closely as possible.
 This will also minimize the chance of any complications.